PSreeti/DataAnalyst-Preeti/README.md

 - Similar Past Proposals: Number of similar proposals submitted in the past.
 - Past Approval Rate: Approval rate for similar past proposals.
 # Methodology
-1. Data Storage and Ingestion
+1. Data Storage and Ingestion:
 - Storage Design: Designed an efficient data storage solution using AWS S3 for scalability and accessibility.
 - Dataset Preparation: Loaded the datasets into structured formats suitable for analysis using AWS DataBrew and AWS Glue.
 - Data Ingestion: Ingested data into AWS S3, maintaining data integrity and security.
 ![Data Storage and Ingestion](https://github.com/PSreeti/cloudcomputing-AWS-preeti/blob/main/Step1.png)
 2. Data Processing:
 - Pipeline Design: Designed data pipelines using AWS Glue to automate data processing from ingestion to storage.